keptn-sandbox/ansibletower-service/README.md

     Note: change the value between parentesis to match the file name you used for the dummy event.

-1. Optionally you can validate the the logs of the `ansibletower-service` pod.
+1. Optionally you can validate the logs of the `ansibletower-service` pod.

     Example of log: